-Student Loan refinancing is a big deal.
+Student Loan refinancing is a huge decision.

 Even though many of the student loan refinance lenders make the process quite easy, borrowers should understand that it is a major commitment.
 Refinancing isn’t moving money from one bank to another.
 Instead, borrowers are essentially shredding one contract and replacing it with a new one.